The Health Benefits of Indoor Air Filtration Among Children

 Detailed Description

-From April 2021 to November 2021, researchers conduct a randomized double-blind crossover trial on 110 healthy children in Jiaozuo City, Henan Province.
-The children are divided into two groups according to their classes and alternated the use of true or sham purifiers devices, including air purifiers and fresh air system.
+From April 2021 to December 2021, researchers conduct a randomized double-blind crossover trial on about 100 healthy children in Jiaozuo City, Henan Province.
+The children are divided into two groups according to their classes and alternated the use of true or sham purifiers devices, including air purifiers and fresh air ventilation.
 Air purifiers are installed in the classroom and bedrooms of the children.
-Fresh air system are installed in the classroom.
-A total of 6 epidemiological surveys are conducted on the subjects, with an interval of 60 days or more.
+Fresh air ventilation is installed in the classroom.
+A total of 4 epidemiological surveys are conducted on the subjects, with an interval of 60 days or more.
 All participants and research staffs were blinded to the group assignment.
 In addition, air pollutant exposure monitoring, questionnaire surveys, physical examinations, and biological sample collection are conducted on the research subjects each time.
 The biological samples are further tested for the concentration levels of related biomarkers such as the respiratory system, cardiovascular system, metabolic system, and nervous system.
 Furthermore, comprehensive evaluation of children's behavioral ability is also carried out.
+Ambient PM2.5 and indoor PM2.5 exposure concentrations are monitored in the study.

 Study Type